What to Do if You are Sick or Possibly Exposed

 - You should be tested.
 Call your health care provider and tell them you have symptoms of COVID-19 and were exposed to someone with a positive test.
 If you aren’t able to get tested by your health care provider or don’t have a health care provider, you should go to the community test site.

 - Stay home while you are waiting for your test results.
-Even if you have a negative test, you still need to stay home for 14 days.
+See quarantine guidance above.

 - There are many possible symptoms, including fever, cough, shortness of breath, headache, and loss of taste or smell.